 Iberiabank Visa Classic

 A credit card from the home of Cajun culture offers surprisingly mild finance charges.
-Lafayette, Louisiana's Iberiabank offers a no-frills Visa Classic account with a variable purchase APR as low as 7.25 percent and up to 13.25 percent.
+Lafayette, Louisiana's Iberiabank offers a no-frills Visa Classic account with a variable purchase APR as low as 7.25 percent, 10.25 percent or 13.25 percent based on creditworthiness.
 You'll need excellent credit to earn this lowest rate.
 Otherwise, you may still qualify for an account that adds 10 percentage points to the prime rate.

 Iberiabank has built its portfolio by acquiring stable banks over the past 125 years, not by wooing customers.
 Prepare to jump through a few hoops to score this deal.
 For instance, Iberiabank often requests that applicants submit up to six months of pay stubs to verify your employment and your income.
 If you never miss a bill payment and you want a credit card for dire emergencies, this could be the best card for you.